 - Student reviews posted on the Hennepin Theatre Trust website and SpotLight's Critical Review reviewer site

-The application period for the 2014-2015 season is now open.
-Please download the application below or contact Sarah Paquin with questions.
+The application period for the 2014-2015 season is now closed.
+Please check back in September for the next application period.

 What participants are saying: